Projects

 Present and Future Impacts of Ocean Acidification on Juvenile Walleye Pollock Metabolic Processes and Growth Rates

-The focus of this project is to assess how both larval and juvenile Pollock respond to reduced pH.
+The focus of this project is to assess how both larval and juvenile pollock respond to reduced pH.
 The project is being conducted at the Hatfield Marine Science Center in Newport, Oregon, in collaboration with Dr. Tom Hurst.
 The project is being done by CFOS graduate student Elena Fernandez.

 Investigation of the Controls and Feedbacks on the Biogeochemical Cycling of Inorganic Carbon, Air-sea CO2 Fluxes and the Impacts of Ocean Acidification on the Arctic Pacific Shelves